-- Where PCHA believes complaints are being made in an unacceptable way such as persistent, vexatious or malicious complaints, it may manage the complaints outside of formal timescales and PCHA may invoke its Unacceptable Behaviour Policy.
-This may allow PCHA to liaise with external support agencies such as the Housing Ombudsman and consider the best course of action to resolve a complaint. - Where this happens PCHA will write to the complainant advising of their decision and what that means for their contact with the organisation.
-Where a customer has raised multiple complaints or appeals, a customer may be designated a single point of contact to ensure consistency. - PCHA will only escalate complaints when the substance of the case remains the same as Stage One.
-If new elements are raised, which would result in a substantially different resolution than would have been offered at Stage One, a new complaint will be opened. - 3.1.8 Stages One and Two of the complaints and general appeals process are also available in the cases of collective disputes. - 3.1.9 Stages One and Two of the complaint's investigation process will be available to non-PCHA customers (Third parties) but they will not be able to pursue matters further via the external complaint process outlined below (see 3.3).
+by the customer, PCHA may choose to waive this notice requirement or accept a shorter notice period.
+After the Stage Two investigations are completed, the customer will normally receive a full reply within 20 working days of the complaint being acknowledged (unless advised otherwise as above).
+3.1.4.1 Where PCHA believes complaints are being made in an unacceptable way such as persistent, vexatious or malicious complaints, it may manage the complaints outside of formal timescales and PCHA may invoke its Unacceptable Behaviour Policy.
+3.1.4.2 This may allow PCHA to liaise with external support agencies such as the Housing Ombudsman and consider the best course of action to resolve a complaint.
+3.1.4.3 Where this happens PCHA will write to the complainant advising of their decision and what that means for their contact with the organisation.
+Where a customer has raised multiple complaints or appeals, a customer may be designated a single point of contact to ensure consistency.
+3.1.4.4 PCHA will only escalate complaints when the substance of the case remains the same as Stage One.
+If new elements are raised, which would result in a substantially different resolution than would have been offered at Stage One, a new complaint will be opened.
+3.1.5 Stages One and Two of the complaints and general appeals process are also available in cases of collective disputes.
+3.1.6 Stages One and Two of the complaint's investigation process will be available to non-PCHA customers (third parties) but they will not be able to pursue matters further via the external complaint process outlined below (see 3.3).
+3.1.7 The general appeals process will be available to all parties, with whom there is a connection and associated impact in the delivery PCHA services.
+3.1.8 PCHA will not normally investigate complaints or hear appeals that relate to matters that are found to have occurred 12 months or more before being reported, unless the customer can demonstrate extenuating circumstances or PCHA acknowledges that there may be ongoing / unresolved issues.
+3.1.9 Similarly, PCHA will not accept escalation between Stages of the internal complaints and appeals process where 12 months or more elapses between Stages, unless extenuating circumstances can be demonstrated.
+If exceptions are accepted these will be at the discretion of the Director of Operations.
+3.1.10 PCHA may also choose not to accept complaints that have already been considered under the Complaints Policy unless the complainant can reasonably demonstrate that there are factors which have not previously been considered or there are extenuating circumstances why the same issue should be re-investigated.